algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 Preconditions:

-- Both the candidate and recruiter have active profiles on Adopte Un Candidat.
+- Both the candidate and recruiter have active profiles on "Adopte Un Candidat".
 - The system has identified potential matches based on overlapping skills and preferences.

 Main Success Scenario: